attestate/ad/whitepaper.md

 - $T$ is the period over which the collateral is fully taxed, e.g., 30 days in seconds (2,592,000)

-The figure below shows the linear price depreciation, dutch auction style.
+The figure below shows the linear price depreciation, essentially a continuous dutch auction.

 ![Untitled-2024-10-25-1225 (2)](https://github.com/user-attachments/assets/20eaeb82-6248-4230-82d1-c35e08530460)